desbma/rsop/README.md

 - `rsop` does not rely on `.desktop` files (see section [Why no .desktop support](#why-no-desktop-support))
 - `rsop` does opening and previewing with a single self contained tool and config file
 - `rsop` is not tied to a file manager or a runtime environment, you only need the `rsop` binary and your config file and can use it in interactive terminal sessions, file managers, `fzf` invocations...
+- `rsop` is taylored for terminal users (especially the preview feature)
 - `rsop` is very fast (not that it matters in practice, but it's good to know)

 ## Installation